magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_our-real-home.md

 nothing to be done to remedy this state of affairs, it’s just the way the world is.
-Knowing in this way you can let go of attachment; you can let go with a mind that is neither happy nor sad, but at peace with conditions through seeing their changing nature with wisdom. – all conditions are impermanent.
+Knowing in this way you can let go of attachment; you can let go with a mind that is neither happy nor sad, but at peace with conditions through seeing their changing nature with wisdom. *Aniccā vata saṅkhārā* – all conditions are impermanent.

 To put it simply, impermanence is the Buddha.
 If we truly see an impermanent condition, we’ll see that it’s permanent.
 It’s permanent in